draggsconnor/BlipKit/manual/index.md

 ## Dividers

 The context object contains a master clock which has a tick rate of 240 Hz by default.
 All effects and arpeggio notes are timed by this clock.

-To create a beat with a certain BPM the divider interval can be calculated with this formula:

-{% highlight c %}
-ticks_per_beat = (240 × 60) / (bpm × 4);
-{% endhighlight %}

-As divider intervals are integers, only certain BPM values are possible without changing the master clock tick rate.
-For a BPM of 150 the divider interval is exactly 24.

-{% highlight c %}
-bpm = (240 × 60) / (ticks_per_beat × 4)
-{% endhighlight %}
+[BKDivider](clocks/) objects can be attached to the clock and call a provided callback in a certain interval.

 {% highlight c %}
 // Divider object